department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

     </h4>
     <p class="usa-alert-text">
-      You have <b>1 year</b> from the date on your decision to request a decision review unless one of 3 uncommon situations is true for you.<br>
+      You have <b>1 year</b> from the date on your decision to request a decision review unless one of 3 rare situations is true for you.<br>
-      <a href="#unusual-situations">Find out if one of these situations applies to you</a>.
+      <a href="#unusual-situations">Find out if one of these rare situations applies to you</a>.
     </p>
   </div>
 </div>